 - Some of the most delicious ethnic restaurants in the city can be found in Squirrel Hill.
-Try Aladdin’s Eatery, Bangkok Balcony, Gabbe Et Jules, Silk Elephant or Sree’s Foods.
+Try Aladdin’s Eatery, Bangkok Balcony, Gaby Et Jules, Silk Elephant or Bull River Taco.
 Not feeling adventurous?
 Grab some traditional American delights at the Squirrel Hill Café or have breakfast at Pamelas.

 - What’s life without great pizza?
 An age old rivalry exists between Aiello’s and Mineo’s Pizza.
 Both are located on Murray Ave, and it’s up to you to try them both and declare the winner.

 - Take a ride at Blue Slide Park!
 In the section of the park located near the corner of Beechwood Boulevard and English Lane, there is a famous playground with a blue slide going down a steep hill.
 This is just a small part of Frick Park, a 600 acre public park.
 Take your four legged friend with you to the fabulous off-leash dog park complete with water fountains and plastic baggies for clean up.

 - Don’t forget to go shopping.
 Check out Littles Shoes, Pittsburgh's largest full-service family shoe store and a Pittsburgh institution.
 Also be sure to check out BikeTek, Avalon Exchange, and Orr's Jewelers.